 Hay on Wye Thursday Market

-As its name suggests, a market is held in the centre of town every thursday.
+As its name suggests, a market is held in the centre of town every Thursday and some kind of market has been held in Hay in some form or another for well over seven hundred years!
 This flea market sells not only books, but plenty of locally produced food, vintage wares and a wide array of quirky and offbeat antiques.

 Hike Hay Bluff